Sitecore-Hackathon/2024-Ererenderingdering/README.md

 3. Run `./init.ps1 -InitEnv -Topology xm1` by Administrator to initialize the environment
    1. Set path to Sitecore license file
    2. Set Sitecore admin password
 4. Run `./up.ps1` to start the environment.
 Be patient, it downloads Docker images and install dependencies.
 It may take a while.
-You may think that it's stuck on `visualstudio2019-workload-vctools`, `visualstudio2019buildtools`, or `windows-sdk-10-version-1809-all` but it's not.
+You may think that it's stuck on `visualstudio2019-workload-vctools`, `visualstudio2019buildtools`, or `windows-sdk-10-version-1809-all`.
+But it's not.
 It's just slow.

 ### Configuration